Skip to main content

 FAQ

-What is a Miami-Dade NOA?
 A Notice of Acceptance is the High-Velocity Hurricane Zone product approval required in Miami-Dade and Broward counties.
 It certifies a tested assembly against windborne-debris impact and cyclic wind pressure.
 Outside the HVHZ, a statewide Florida Product Approval applies.

-Is door hardware approved separately from the door?
 No. Florida impact approvals are issued for tested assemblies and configurations.
-The lock, exit device, hinges, and threshold are approved as part of a specific door/frame combination, and substitutions void the listing.
+The lock, exit device, hinges, and threshold are approved as part of a specific door and frame combination, and substitutions void the listing.

-What finish should coastal Florida hardware be?
-630 satin stainless steel on exterior hardware and stainless or approved-coating fasteners, because coastal salt corrodes plated and painted finishes.
+630 satin stainless steel on exterior hardware, with stainless or approved-coating fasteners, because coastal salt corrodes plated and painted finishes.
 Aluminum storefront hardware uses clear-anodized 628.

-Does hurricane rating change egress requirements?
 No. Impact and wind requirements are added on top of egress and panic-hardware rules.
-Required exits must still open freely from the inside; storm-security additions cannot defeat egress.
+Required exits must still open freely from the inside, and storm-security additions cannot defeat egress.

 Next step